 You can collect your document from the embassy in Tokyo between 11.00 and 12.00 on Mondays and between 9.00 and 12.00 Tuesday to Friday.
 You do not need to make an appointment.
 First check which days our offices are closed.

 Have your document sent by post

-You can also have your new passport or ID card sent to you by courier or by registered post.
+You can also have your new passport sent to you by courier or by registered post.
 You will have to pay the postage charge yourself.